loyjoy/welcome/documentation/introduction/GET_STARTED.md

 </p>

 There are some phrases to which the chatbot automatically has an answer.
 But if the customer types something that the bot has no answer to, you can set the automatic answer here.
 It is also possible to have the customer fill out a contact form so that the questions can be answered personally.
-(Link to NLU)

 <p align="center">
   <img src="reaction_unrecognised_intents.png" alt="Reaction to unrecognised intents" title="Reaction to unrecognised intents" width="500"/>